-This booklet is designed to help you understand the process of buying a new or resale condominium as well as what a condominium corporation is, how it functions and what laws and documents will apply and affect your rights and obligations once you become a unit owner and/or resident.
+You are now an owner of a condominium unit.
+This booklet is intended to help you understand what a condominium corporation is, how it functions, what laws and documents will govern your rights and create your obligations as a unit owner and/or resident/tenant.

 Let's start with some basics.
 The term "Condominium" applies to a type of property ownership, not the style of building.
-Residential condominiums, which now account for one out of every three new homes built in Ontario, can be apartment style units (either high-rise or low-rise), townhouses, detached houses, stacked townhouses - any configuration of housing you can imagine.
+Residential condominiums, which now account for one out of every three new homes built in Ontario, can be apartment style units (either high-rise or low-rise), townhouses, (known as freehold condominiums). detached houses. stacked townhouses - any configuration of housing you can imagine.
 Non-residential condominiums can be industrial, commercial, parking and/or retail.
-What makes them "Condominiums" is not their physical structure but the way in which owners share the ownership of the common areas of the property, known as the "common elements", while having individual ownership of the "units".
+What makes them "Condominiums" is not their physical structure but the way in which owners share the ownership of the common areas of the property, known as the "common elements", while having individual ownership of their "units".

-In a condominium, everything that is not designated as a "unit" is common elements.
-Common elements include exclusive use common elements.
-These are portions of the property that are permanently designated to a particular unit and solely for the use of that unit.
-Typically, they are patios, balconies and, in some condominiums, parking and locker spaces.
+In a condominium, everything not designated as a unit is common elements.
+The common elements include exclusive use common elements, which are permanently designated to a particular unit and solely for the use of that unit, such as patios, balconies and parking and locker spaces in some condominiums.
 The unit owners share the costs of operating the condominium property through the payment of common expenses.